The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 The server becomes a thin API layer and a file host.
 This is why serverless and JAMstack architectures thrive—there's less server logic to manage.

-Key insight: The move from multi-page to SPA isn't just about navigation speed.
+Key Insight: The move from multi-page to SPA isn't just about navigation speed.
 It's about a fundamental shift in where application logic lives.
 Once you embrace client-side routing, you embrace a different model of web development entirely.

 Before going live, verify:

-✅ Development server handles SPA routing correctly
+_redirectsfile (or equivalent) exists in build output - ✅ Development server handles SPA routing correctly

-✅ All routes tested with direct URL access
+- ✅ All routes tested with direct URL access

-✅ Refresh works on every page
+- ✅ Refresh works on every page

-✅ Browser back/forward buttons work correctly
+- ✅ Browser back/forward buttons work correctly

-✅ Deep links can be bookmarked and shared
+- ✅ Deep links can be bookmarked and shared

-✅ 404 page exists for genuinely invalid routes
+- ✅ 404 page exists for genuinely invalid routes

-✅ Static assets (CSS/JS/images) load correctly
+- ✅ Static assets (CSS/JS/images) load correctly

-✅ Authentication redirects don't cause loops
+- ✅ Authentication redirects don't cause loops

-✅ Staging environment mirrors production configuration
+- ✅ Staging environment mirrors production configuration

 Skipping any item on this list will result in user-facing bugs.